 - Homeless centers.
 They may be there to help the homeless and study how being homeless can affect development.

 - Hospitals and psychiatric centers.

-A developmental psychologist usually has a Ph.D. in developmental psychology.
-If someone has a Ph.D., they can be allowed to teach at universities and can have jobs in private establishments and other places.
+Developmental psychologists usually have a Ph.D. in developmental psychology.
 A developmental psychologist's education typically begins with an undergraduate degree, and then they either choose a master's or go to the Ph.D. program.

 The need for more developmental psychologists has grown at an average rate.
 As the population ages, more psychologists may be needed to study how people develop as they age.

-By learning about how people change, a psychologist can use this knowledge to help those who are having problems with development.
+By learning about how people change, a psychologist can use it to help those with developmental problems.
 How can they help?
 Here are a few ways they can.

 Helps Parents Who Think Their Toddler Has Development Issues

 During the toddler stage, your child will begin learning how to walk, talk, use the bathroom, and other important milestones.
 However, some toddlers will develop earlier than others.
 A toddler may learn how to use the bathroom at a young age or take a while.
 Some parents may believe there is a problem if the toddler doesn't make it to the stage at the right time, but usually, there isn't a problem when a psychologist looks at it.
 The parent may learn that there is more to the development cycle than they thought.